anga/BetterRailsDebugger/README.md

 # BetterRailsDebugger
+> NOTE ABOUT NEW BACKTRACE FEATURE ON 0.2: Backtrace feature is in a really heavy development and **contains** bugs
+> you can use it as a general reference.
+Get a backtrace of an already allocated object it's not simple (or
+> is not for me :P).
+I hope you understand.
+With love, Angaroshi <3

 > DISCLAIMER: This gem is in a really early development stage, you can start to use it, but
 > do not expect a lot of features.
 Right now, the only supported feature it's track Ruby objects creations.